Which African Countries Speak Good English in the World?

 English occupies the position of official language due to the colonialization by the British in the region.
 As a result, people speak English with a heavy tone of pidgin—which might confuse many visitors to the country.
 Despite this, English is still widely spoken in Ghana amongst other languages in the country.

 Located in the Central part of Africa, Rwanda is one of the smallest countries in the African continent.
-Having a population of only 13 million, the country has only 0.2% of the population which speaks English.
+Having a population of only 13.46 million, the country has only a very small percentage of the population that speaks English.
 It is the third official language in the country, after Kinyarwanda and Swahili.
 While English is the language of business correspondence, Kinyarwanda remains the most widely spoken and national language in the region.

 The Last Word